Documentation

 Headings

-Headings are the title of your document.
+Headings are the titles of your document.
 They are written in the format # Heading.
-The number of # determines the size of the heading.
-Heading 1 is the largest heading, heading 6 is the smallest.
+The number of # symbols determines the size of the heading: Heading 1 is the largest, and Heading 6 is the smallest.

 # Heading 1